 Eric began with our firm in 1999 and has been on a steady career climb ever since; in fact, he was named partner in 2012.
 He currently leads the Delta Air Lines account, helping the airline effectively communicate with employees, the media and its millions of SkyMiles members.
-As a native Atlantan with a well-stamped passport, Eric is also proud to serve on the board of the Atlanta Convention & Visitors Bureau.
-He’s also a member of the Leadership Atlanta Class of 2018.
+As a native Atlantan with a well-stamped passport, Eric is also proud to serve on the board of the Atlanta Convention & Visitors Bureau and the board of advisers with the Metro Atlanta Chamber of Commerce.
+He’s also a proud graduate of the Leadership Atlanta Class of 2018.

 Over the years he has produced a wide portfolio of work, covering marketing communications, strategic planning, crisis counseling, advertising and event management.
 His counsel and media relations skills have landed clients in hundreds of outlets, including The New York Times, The Wall Street Journal, The Washington Post and The Los Angeles Times.